nasa-nccs-hpda/ilab-pangaea-bench/docs/source/index.rst

 More information
 ~~~~~~~~~~~~~~~~
+Below are some links to files that are part of the official Pangaea repo, which contain some more in-depth information.
 * `Contributing Guide <CONTRIBUTING.md>`_: contains more information on the steps necessary to get a model up and running.
 * `Dataset Guide <DATASET_GUIDE.md>`_: contains more information on implementing custom datasets, and some examples of running some already-implemented datasets.

 Training
 --------

-Training a model is done using a console command.
+Training a model is done using a console command, which we've simplified in our training notebook (see the `notebooks` folder for this and other examples).

 To train a model, you must ensure that you've modified the appropriate .yaml files, as mentioned above.
 Some functionality
 (such as loading a user-created dataset) will also require coding a custom python class.
 Some require their own file (such as a